DelroyBrown28/oneHourmaid4/README.md

 ### Features Left To Implement

-In future updates i would like to:
+Project updates i would like to implement:
 - Have the ability to geolocate both the user and cleaner.
-- Have a simple "Cleaners account" side of the app where the cleaner can sign in and see bookings and receive cleaning requests
+- Have a simple "Cleaners account" side of the app where the cleaner can sign in and see bookings and receive cleaning requests.
+- Possibly find a way to send a text message to the User to inform them of the Cleaners arrival.